 For-profit investor-owned utilities (IOUs) are regulated by the Washington Utilities and Transportation Commission which invites your public comment on any matter that comes before them.
 For more information, visit the Washington Utilities & Transportation Commission (UTC).
 Washington State has three IOUs.
-They are PSE, Avista and Pacific Power.
+They are Puget Sound Energy, Avista and Pacific Power.

 The remainder of Washington electric utilities are operated by: